GNOME/gtk/docs/reference/gtk/running.md

 ### GTK_MEDIA

-Specifies what backend to load for #GtkMediaFile.
+Specifies what backend to load for [class@Gtk.MediaFile].
 The possible values depend on what options GTK was built with, and can include 'gstreamer', 'ffmpeg' and 'none'.
 If set to 'none', media playback will be unavailable.
 The special value 'help' can be used to obtain a list of all supported